How to Start a Vegan Diet

 Although a vegan diet has many known benefits, like improved energy, digestion and skin; nutrients like iron, calcium and vitamin B12 are often lacking in a strict vegan diet.
 Therefore, consult with your doctor about supplying your body with the daily requirements of these nutrients through supplements.

 #4: Ensure That Your Body Is Getting Sufficient Omega 3 Fatty Acids

-Omega-3 fatty acids are needed for a number of normal body functions, like building cell membranes in the brain and preventing the blood from clotting easily.
+Omega-3 fatty acids support a number of normal body functions.
+These include building cell membranes in the brain and preventing the blood from clotting easily.
 Omega-3 fatty acids are also associated with certain health benefits, such as the protection against heart disease.
-However, since our bodies do not make omega-3 fats, we have to get them through food.
-The average person gets Omega 3 from fish and seafood; yet both excluded from a vegan diet.
-Still, avocado, walnuts and flax seeds are also excellent sources of omega-3 fatty acids
+However, since our bodies do not produce omega-3 fats, we have to get them through food.
+The average person gets Omega 3 from fish and seafood; yet both are excluded from a vegan diet.
+Still walnuts and flax seeds are also excellent sources of omega–3 fatty acids.

 Finally, be sure to consult your physician before making any extreme changes to your diet.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.